TurnerSoftware/CacheTower/README.md

 - Optional stale-time for a cache entry (serve stale data while a background task refreshes the cache)
 - Remote eviction on refresh ([see details](#remoteevictionextension))

+For a comprehensive understanding of why a multi-layered cache is a good idea, have a read [Nick Craver's blog post](https://nickcraver.com/blog/2019/08/06/stack-overflow-how-we-do-app-caching/) about caching.
+Nick's blog post was the inspiration behind Cache Tower and a number of the primary features including stale-time for cache entries.

 ## Package Status

 | Package | NuGet | Downloads |